 If demand for the Company's products decreases significantly, the Company would be unable to efficiently utilize its capacity, and profitability would suffer.
-Decreased demand could result from a macroeconomic downturn, or could be specific to the firearms industry.
+Decreased demand could result from a macroeconomic downturn, or could be specific to the firearms industry as a result of social, political, or other factors.
 If the decrease in demand occurs abruptly, the adverse impact would be even greater.